ai-se/RIOT/README.md

-# RIOT: a Novel Stochastic Meethod for Rapidly Configuring Cloud-Based Workflow
+# RIOT: a Novel Stochastic Method for Rapidly Configuring Cloud-Based Workflow

 ## Files Organization
 - LICENSE: This project is under MIT License